 For someone who truly loves pens, there may be nothing more meaningful than getting to have your writing instrument customized to your every whim and will.
 How it looks, how it feels in your hand, and the symbolism that it might hold for you.

 At Galen Leather, fountain pens are more than a hobby; they're an obsession.
-So much so, we've started our own range of what we consider to be some of the best fountain pens available en masse.
+So it's no wonder we incorporate the ability to safely store your fountain pens into the designs of our pen cases, journal covers and pen sleeves.
+We even recently launched our own range of what we consider to be some of the best fountain pens available en masse.

 For The Love of Custom Made Pens